 - Driving a commercial vehicle with a suspended or revoked CDL

 A commercial driver in Colorado is held to a higher standard than a non-commercial one.
 When you have a CDL and are arrested for a DUI, the DMV will open two separate cases against you: one for your CDL and one for your personal license.

 You can lose your CDL for one year on a first offense if you are found driving a commercial vehicle with a blood alcohol content (BAC) of 0.04 or higher.
 If that vehicle contained any hazardous materials, you will lose your CDL for three years for a first offense.
 A second offense results in the lifetime revocation of your CDL.

 Your CDL can still be suspended for a year if you were not driving a commercial vehicle when you were arrested for DUI.
 Another DUI conviction means a lifetime CDL revocation.

 On top of any revocation periods, commercial drivers can’t use their CDL whenever there are restrictions on their personal driving privileges.
 So, if you are required to have an interlock ignition device on your personal car, you can’t get your CDL reinstated or apply for a new one until the requirement ends.

 There is a lot at stake if you have a CDL and have been charged with a DUI or DWAI.
-The only way to possibly keep your CDL after such an arrest is to work with a DUI lawyer, like a DUI lawyer from Richard J. Banta, P.C., who will aggressively fight those charges for you.
+The only way to possibly keep your CDL after such an arrest is to work with lawyer from Richard J. Banta, P.C., who will aggressively fight those charges for you.